himajin-no-tameiki/vtuber-tl-clip/Lazy_Thumbnail_Evil-Smirk.md

 ## Color Adjustments

 And here's the fun part!
 Add a curves adjustment layer (Layer > New Adjustment Layer > Curves) and in the green curve, bring down a point in the middle like this.
-Now the whole image is magenta, and looks awesome!
+Now the whole image is magenta, and looks cools!

 ![img](images/dark_smug_sub_curve.png)